-The college will take steps to ensure equal access to its education programs and activities and protect the survivor as necessary, including taking interim measures before the final outcome of an investigation.
-These interim measures for survivors can be provided when requested and reasonably available.
+The college will take steps to ensure equal access to its education programs and activities and protect the survivor as necessary.
+Supportive measures may be provided when requested and reasonably available, and may be available before the final outcome of an investigation.

 Community safety may be able to arrange for an escort to accompany a survivor across campus.
 (This service is available to anyone and no reason needs to be given.)